hanumangayalkoti/Delete-All/README.md

 4. Send `/delall` there
 5. Tap **Confirm Delete**

-Either way, the bot leaves the channel or group as soon as it finishes.
+While it works you'll see a live progress bar.
+When it's done the bot posts a short closing message, leaves that closing message in place, and exits the channel or group.

 ## For the owner